Skip to article frontmatterSkip to article content

 return (f(x + α*g), α)

-endsingle_move_rule (generic function with 4 methods)function augmentation(
+single_move_rule (generic function with 4 methods)

 f::Function,